 Precision medicine has the potential to solve issues by using patient information to refine drug development.
 For example, biomarkers are used to identify tumors and develop tumor-specific drugs.
 This precision medicine aims to solve the issue with the highest level of effectiveness and positive outcome for the patient.
 However, precision medicine manufacturing has challenges requiring more undersized, more specialized facilities.
 Despite these challenges, precision medicine has an upward trend in the pharmaceutical industry.

 It is predicted that by 2025, most hospitals will be able to offer personalized medicine to their patients.
 In this way, doctors can identify patient groups based on their genetic makeup and prescribe medications based on that information.
 As more people gain access to their genome sequences over the next few years, this trend is expected to accelerate by 2027.

 Contract manufacturers experienced hardships during the pandemic, such as travel restrictions, transport delays, decreased production, and transport capacity limitations.
 Because of these hardships, freight prices are drastically increased.
 As a result, manufacturers must develop more robust and resilient supply chain strategies to absorb these setbacks.
 And supply chain resilience has become one of the top selection criteria for original equipment manufacturers.
 A resilient supply chain and contract manufacturer can confidently handle changing demands.

 The bottom line

-The pandemic accelerated rapid change in innovation in the life science industry, and that velocity will likely be maintained in 2022.
-Companies who adopt innovation and switch to digital for their products and operations (from discovery to clinical trials to treatment approaches) will survive in such a competitive market.
+The pandemic accelerated rapid change in the life sciences trends, and the velocity will likely be maintained in 2023.
+The companies which adopt innovation and switch to digital for their products and operations (from discovery to clinical trials to treatment approaches) will be the ones that survive in such a competitive market.